Table of Contents:

 Dual feed foot

-The dual feed foot feeds the fabric from both the bottom and the top, which greatly reduces layer shifting.
-It is especially useful for thick, stretchy, or slippery fabrics, but also for sewing two different types of fabrics together, ensuring regular alignment.
+The dual feed foot feeds the fabric from both the top and the bottom, which greatly reduces layer shifting.
+It is especially useful for thick, stretchy, or slippery fabrics, but also for sewing two different types of fabrics together, ensuring even alignment.

 Overlock foot